CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/FeeCollector.md

     === "Example"
         ```shell
         >>> FeeCollector.epoch_time_frame(1)        # SLEEP
-        (1716422400, 1716768000)
+        (1718236800, 1718582400)

         >>> FeeCollector.epoch_time_frame(2)        # COLLECT
-        (1716768000, 1716854400)
+        (1718582400, 1718668800)

         >>> FeeCollector.epoch_time_frame(4)        # EXCHANGE
-        (1716854400, 1716940800)
+        (1718668800, 1718755200)

         >>> FeeCollector.epoch_time_frame(8)        # FORWARD
-        (1716940800, 1717027200)
+        (1718755200, 1718841600)
         ```

 ---

 ## **Keeper's Fee**

-The `fee` in the `FeeCollector` contract is a keeper's (or caller's) fee, which incentivizes external users or bots (also known as keepers) to perform specific actions at the appropriate times within different epochs.
+The `FeeCollector` contract has a keeper's fee, which incentivizes external users or bots to perform specific actions at the appropriate times within the different epochs.
 The fee mechanism ensures that these operations are carried out reliably and efficiently by rewarding the entities that execute them.

 ### `fee`
 !!! description "`FeeCollector.fee(_epoch: Epoch=empty(Epoch), _ts: uint256=block.timestamp) -> uint256`"

     Getter for the caller fee based on an epoch and timestamp.
 If no input is given, it returns the caller fee of the current epoch.
+The fee is depending on the current epoch.

     Returns: fee of the epoch (`uint256`).